 Dr: Well, it’s not Truncus (one of the conditions Owen had)

-Dr: Nice strong heart beat with no arrythmias, strong aortic valve and hear that click of the mitral valve.
-Oh and there are some beautiful veins.
+Dr: Nice strong heartbeat with no arrhythmias, strong aortic valve and hear that click of the mitral valve.
+Oh, and there are some beautiful veins.

 Us: holding breath